 Introduction

 In today’s rapidly evolving software development landscape, the need for efficient and reliable testing solutions has never been greater.
-That’s where qodo comes in.
+That’s where qodo (formerly Codium) comes in.
 It’s a AI based that helps to simplify and automate the test generation process.
-In this blog, we will delve into how qodo can be employed to effortlessly generate tests for an open-source PHP project.
+In this blog, we will delve into how qodo (formerly Codium) can be employed to effortlessly generate tests for an open-source PHP project.
 We will be looking at the Google API Client Library for PHP as our project.

-qodo seamlessly integrates with Integrated Development Environments (IDEs), allowing developers to automatically generate meaningful tests.
+qodo (formerly Codium) seamlessly integrates with Integrated Development Environments (IDEs), allowing developers to automatically generate meaningful tests.
 Our focus in this tutorial is on the Google API Client Library for PHP, a project with an extensive list of tests covering various Google APIs such as Gmail, Drive, YouTube and more.

 PHPUnit & Testing